wa6pzb/JS8-Undirected-NETs/README.md

 APRS uses the concept of a “net cycle time”.
 This is the time within which a user should be able to hear (at least once) all stations within range, to obtain a more or less complete picture of activity.
 The net cycle time will vary according to local conditions.
-This is way we are trying achieve withe the random transmit time slots.
+This is what we are trying achieve withe the random transmit time slots.

 The first 6 time slots are the check-in period and the last 6 slots are the conclusion round.